Algarve-Tourist.com

 Carvoeiro has great facilities and an enjoyable holiday atmosphere

-Carvoeiro does have significant tourist development, but the region does not feel as overrun as with many other locations along the Algarve.
+Carvoeiro does have significant tourist development, but the region does not feel as overrun as many other locations along the Algarve.

 Sights: 1) Algar Seco caves 2) Carvoeiro Boardwalk 3) Benagil Cave 4) Slide & Splash (waterpark) 5) Zoomarine (waterpark) 6) Percurso dos Sete Vales Suspensos (hiking route) 7) Forte de Nossa Senhora (Fort) 8) Carvoeiro town centre (for restaurants, cafes and bars)